-Typically, one of 3 causes is responsible for your musculo-skeletal
+Typically, one of 3 causes is responsible for your musculo-skeletal pain.

 - Direct physical trauma